ernestlv/piano/README.md

 http://&lt;my-server-domain&gt;:8000

-If you populated the mongoDB, You should see a screen similar to the one at the bottom of this page.
+If you populated the mongoDB, You should see a screen, similar to the one at the bottom of this page.

 Notes: